| Though Eowyn could not eat,

 Ignoring Haldir's quiet offer of help, Legolas lifted Eowyn into

-enter through the door.
-Instead, he began to climb the staircase
+enter them.
+Instead, he began to climb the staircase to his private

 "Where are you going, my lord?" asked Dínendal.